Chelsea Handler Opens Up About Her Painful Past In Latest Memoir

 As an adult, the comedian sought out the help of a therapist to work through some issues she felt where rooted in her childhood.
 She revealed that with the help of her counselor, she began focusing on some of her behaviors she felt were caused by “male rejection” — having to battle for her father’s attention after the loss of her brother.

-Additionally, Chandler opened up about the “love child” her father had before he married her mother, and how the family buried the secret for years.
-A man named Anothy — who Chandler revealed does have a likeness to her father — contacted her sister, Shana, and had some questions about their family and wanted to know more about their father.
+Additionally, Chandler opened up about the “love child” her father had before he married her mother and how the family buried the secret for years.
+A man named Anthony — who Chandler revealed does have a likeness to her father — contacted her sister, Shana, and had some questions about their family and wanted to know more about their father.

 “His story was that my dad got his mother pregnant right before my father met my mother, and that when said woman came to tell my father she was pregnant, my dad told her he was getting married and to back off.”

 The latest memoir from the former Chelsea Lately host — which arrives on April 9 in bookstores — also revealed that she and her long-time pal, Jennifer Anniston, have recently rekindled their friendship after Handler “severed” their bond for unknown reasons.
 She shared that because of the feud with the Friends alum, her Netflix show suffered.
-She took a step back from the spotlight, and spent 2018 reflecting on her life and decisions — and found that she was in a period of growth to work on herself, her passion for politics, and continue her work in therapy.
+She took a step back from the spotlight and spent 2018 reflecting on her life and decisions — and found that she was in a period of growth to work on herself, her passion for politics, and continue her work in therapy.